os9sur/MiraTranslator/README.md

 ### Features

-* **Performance:** The extension is built using native JavaScript with a core size of approximately 300KB, aimed at minimizing browser resource usage.
+**Performance:** The extension is built using native JavaScript with a core size of approximately 300KB, aimed at minimizing browser resource usage.

-* **Visual Configuration:** A panel is provided to adjust translation styles, colors, and layout, which are applied to the webpage.
+**Visual Configuration:** A panel is provided to adjust translation styles, colors, and layout, which are applied to the webpage.

-* **YouTube Integration:** Includes dual-language subtitle rendering, player adjustments, and a feature to download subtitles.
+**YouTube Integration:** Includes dual-language subtitle rendering, player adjustments, and a feature to download subtitles.

-* **Privacy:** API keys are stored locally in the browser.
+**Privacy:** API keys are stored locally in the browser.
 The extension does not use intermediary servers for translation processing.

-* **Multi-Engine Support:** Compatible with ChatGPT/OpenAI (and any OpenAI-compatible APIs), Claude, Gemini, DeepL, SiliconFlow, local models (like Ollama), and more.
+**Multi-Engine Support:** Compatible with ChatGPT/OpenAI (and any OpenAI-compatible APIs), Claude, Gemini, DeepL, SiliconFlow, local models (like Ollama), and more.
 Users can also configure custom API endpoints.

-* **AI Context-Aware Translation:** Uses surrounding context to produce more accurate and natural translations, rather than translating isolated words or sentences.
+**AI Context-Aware Translation:** Uses surrounding context to produce more accurate and natural translations, rather than translating isolated words or sentences.

-* **Element Selection:** Rather than translating the entire page by default, Mira focuses on main content areas out of the box — menus and other UI chrome are skipped to avoid layout breakage and visual clutter.
+**Element Selection:** Rather than translating the entire page by default, Mira focuses on main content areas out of the box — menus and other UI chrome are skipped to avoid layout breakage and visual clutter.
 Users can select additional areas to translate, or exclude specific ones, as needed.

-* **Data Synchronization:** Supports syncing configurations and saved vocabulary via Google Drive or WebDAV.
+**Data Synchronization:** Syncs your settings and saved vocabulary across devices via Google Drive OneDrive or WebDAV.

-* **Vocabulary Learning:** Enables users to save words or phrases directly from translated text into a local list, allowing for future review, editing, and cross-device synchronization.
+**Vocabulary Learning:** Save words or phrases from translated text to your vocabulary list for later review and editing.

-* **Mobile Support:** Compatible with mobile browsers (such as Microsoft Edge and Firefox on Android), allowing for seamless translation on the go.
+**Mobile Support:** Use Mira on mobile browsers such as Microsoft Edge and Firefox for Android.
+Save and review vocabulary on your phone, with your vocabulary synced between desktop and mobile.

 ---